1976 Argentine coup d'état: Media coverage

-Censorship and Bias in the media
+Censorship and bias in the media

-Under Isabela Peron’s presidency, media coverage was severely restricted, applying to both local press as well as foreign press coverage of Argentina.
-Under Peron, several decrees were released, one being a news agency registry, and the requirement that all local as well as foreign news outlets follow all the guidelines, the main one being that “domestic and foreign news media are forbidden to carry news about argentina supplied by foreign news agencies” through decree 1273.
-Several newspapers, such as La Prensa and La Opinion immediately spoke out against the restrictions, condemning them, and explaining how they are “ambiguous, arbitrary, and absurd”.
+Under Isabel Perón's presidency, media coverage had been severely restricted, applying to both local press as well as foreign press coverage of Argentina.
+Under Perón, several decrees had been released, one being a news agency registry, and the requirement that all local as well as foreign news outlets follow all the guidelines, the main one being that "domestic and foreign news media are forbidden to carry news about Argentina supplied by foreign news agencies" through decree 1273.
+Several newspapers, such as La Prensa and La Opinión immediately spoke out against the restrictions, condemning them, and explaining how they are "ambiguous, arbitrary, and absurd".
 These same newspapers were punished by having their government funding suspended.
-Under the Military government, media coverage was also restricted, with the Junta exercising control over the media.
+Under the military government, media coverage was also restricted, with the Junta exercising control over the media.
 The difference between the two regimes was in the message, however.
-When the foreign media representatives met with the interim Junta press secretary, Jorge Luis Argiotti, in which he requested “collaboration when reporting matters other than material contained in the communique”, which some foreign media outlets took as implicit control over the media.
+When the foreign media representatives met with the interim Junta press secretary, Jorge Luis Argiotti, in which he requested "collaboration when reporting matters other than material contained in the communique", which some foreign media outlets took as implicit control over the media.
 All the same, radio and television in Argentina strictly broadcast Junta communiques, but foreign news reporters still had access to international news as of March 1976.